Enabling metering for Red Hat Enterprise Linux with Extended Lifecycle Support in your cloud environment

 Introduction

-• Add the Extended Lifecycle Support (ELS) add-on to your Pay-As-You-Go Red Hat Enterprise Linux host on the cloud instance.
+• Adding the Extended Lifecycle Support (ELS) add-on to your Red Hat Enterprise Linux hosts on the appropriate cloud instances.

 The following sections will help you enable cost metering through Insights Cost Management on various cloud providers.